-US stocks indexes edge higher; oil heads lower
+Major US stock indexes close slightly lower; oil price slips

-U.S. stocks edged mostly higher in early trading Thursday, led by utilities and phone companies.
-Banks fell, and the price of crude oil was headed lower.
+Banks and energy companies led the slide, while high-dividend stocks like utilities, real estate investment trusts and phone companies rose as bond yields fell.
+The price of U.S. crude oil closed lower.

+Small-company stocks fared better than the rest of the market, nudging the Russell 2000 slightly higher.

 Trading was light ahead of the New Year’s Day holiday.

 Most Read Stories